-Join us for our Sunday morning gatherings open to everyone from 10 – 11:30 AM
+Join us for our Sunday morning gatherings on in person and on ZOOM

 Our Practice Leader is Rev. Christopher “Kakuyo” Ross-Leibow.
 We have an open and engaged group with all levels of experience.
-We like to say in our tradition, “come as you are…” there is no dress code, and nothing you need to do but attend.
-The fellowship is a great place to learn about Buddhism, mindfulness and the Way of Oneness.
+In our tradition, we like to say, “come as you are…” there is no dress code and nothing you need to do but attend.
+The fellowship is a great place to learn about Buddhism, mindfulness, and the Way of Oneness.

 Join us as we deeply explore ourselves and the Way of Oneness and to come to entrusting in the Oneness of Reality, personified as Amida Buddha.
 To deepen our appreciation, knowledge, and experience of the Mahayana Buddhist teachings and practices, we use readings from various Buddhist books and our rich personal experiences.
 We recognize the importance of practice.
-At the beginning of our gatherings, we discuss our awareness practices from meditation to acts of compassion towards others and ourselves.
-We also recite inspirational prayers, practice zazen (quiet sitting) and conduct sacred chants using, Om Namu Amitabhaya Even though our studies inspired by the Pure Land tradition we are trans-sectarian and learn from the whole tradition of Buddhist teachings and practices; we are open to the entirety of world spirituality.
+At the beginning of our gatherings, we discuss our awareness practices, from meditation to acts of compassion towards others and ourselves.
+We also recite inspirational prayers, practice zazen (quiet sitting), and conduct sacred chants using Om Namu Amitabhaya.
+Even though our studies are inspired by the Shin / Pure Land / Zen tradition, we are not formally any of them.
+Our sangha is trans-sectarian and learn from the whole tradition of Buddhist teachings and practices; we are open to the entirety of world spirituality.
 Our gatherings include quiet sitting and voice meditation, plenty of discussions, and fellowship.
 We would love for you to join us in practice.

 “Namu Amida Butsu”